This is a classic Compact phasing A clone or Krautrock Phaser

 4 pcs numbered knobs like shown on the picture.

-The case will mount the PCB and the PSU.
+The case will mount the PCB and the transformer.
 PCBs are sold under “Haible Krautrock phaser” or “Schulte Compact Clone” name.

 Some of the components are specific and should be aquired according to the BOM.

 Potentiometers: All Alpha 16mm body solid 6.35mm shaft.
 3pcs 50k lin and 1pcs 50k reverse Log or Log

 1pcs Toroidal Transformer: 2x15V 0.5A + 0.5A or 2x18V 0,2A + 0,2A secondary ; 62mm diameter; 32mm height. (usually max 15VA transformer will fit)

 1pcs Power connector IDC with fuse holder: Schurter 6200.2100 (same dimensions will work from others)

 1pcs Fuse Holder: Anything for 13mm panelcutout will work.